Fashion/Retail Legislation Tracker

 Potential Implications: The California bills go beyond the proposed SEC rules in several ways, which would make the Climate Corporate Data Accountability Act, in particular, the strictest corporate emissions disclosure law in the country in the evant that it is passed.
 For example, unlike the SEC’s proposed rules, which would apply only to public companies, the proposed California legislation would apply to public and private entities, alike.
 More than that, as distinct from the SEC’s rules, which require Scope 3 reporting only where the emissions were material or were included in a GHG emissions reduction target or goal of the company, SB 253 lacks a materiality threshold and would also require all reporting entities to report Scope 3 emissions.

-Status: SB 253 passed the State Senate earlier this year and is in the Assembly Appropriations Committee, which has until September 1 to consider and report bills to the Assembly floor.
+Status: SB 253 passed the State Senate in early 2024 and proceeded in the Assembly Appropriations Committee, which has until September 1, 2024 to consider and report bills to the Assembly floor.

 Introduced: January 30, 2023 with other bills (including the Climate-Related Financial Risk Act) in California’s Climate Accountability Package.